Home For Fiction – Blog

 July 25, 2018

 Traditionally, most aspiring authors have thought of getting published as the end goal.
 Being a published author has been a proof of merit.
 To be a writer who’s published means “you’ve made it”, right?
-Heck, if you visit my author pages on Goodreads or Amazon, you’ll see me referring myself to having been published.
+Heck, if you visit my author page on Goodreads, you’ll see me referring myself to having been published.

 Well, we could talk for hours debating whether having “made it” has ever been the case (the word “traditionally”, which opened this article is the operative word here), but let’s instead focus on the present moment.
 The grand question is this: